Slow Progression & Reduce Complications

 - Blood glucose control for patients with diabetes.
 Optimal control of diabetes prior to the development of kidney disease may prevent the development of kidney disease.
 Once kidney disease is present, tight control may not have an effect on kidney disease progression, compared to less tight control.

 High blood pressure is both a cause and complication of CKD.
 Uncontrolled high blood pressure can accelerate the loss of GFR.
 Blood pressure control usually requires a combination of antihypertensive medications and lifestyle modifications.

-The panel members appointed to the eighth Joint National Committee (JNC 8) recently completed an extensive review of evidence around management of hypertensive adults.
+In 2014, the panel members appointed to the eighth Joint National Committee (JNC 8) completed an extensive review of evidence around management of hypertensive adults.
 Due to insufficient evidence for blood pressure goals in the CKD population, the Panel recommended treating to a blood pressure goal of less than 140/90 mm Hg for people with CKD based on expert opinion.
 Additionally, the panel recommended initial treatment with ACE inhibitors or ARBs for hypertensive patients with CKD.
 However, the Panel emphasized that the recommendations should not override clinical judgment and decisions about care should consider individual patient circumstances.

 Monitor Blood Pressure

 Routine monitoring of blood pressure is recommended for all patients with CKD.
 The following techniques are recommended:

 - Patient should refrain from smoking or ingesting caffeine 30 minutes prior to measurement.